 Once your operation has been performed, your stomach will need to heal.
 What and how you eat will be a determining factor in how well and how quickly you recover.
 Your post-op diet will prevent your stomach from stretching and putting undue stress on your body.
 It’ll also help you get used to your long-term diet after gastric bypass surgery and eating smaller amounts, help with initial weight loss and help avoid side effects and complications from surgery.

-The first five weeks after surgery will be the most vital and the most challenging.
-Your post-op diet will unfold in stages until you’re able to tolerate solid foods.
-Establishing a new, healthy diet will be integral to maintaining weight loss success throughout the rest of your life.
+The first five weeks after bariatric surgery will be the most vital and the most challenging.
+Your post-op diet after gastric bypass surgery will unfold in stages until you’re able to tolerate solid foods.
+Establishing a new, healthy bariatric diet will be integral to maintaining weight loss success throughout the rest of your life.

 Your provider will probably recommend and allow you to consume the following liquids as an immediate post-bariatric meal plan: